 What I liked

-+ The rooms were spacious (both the communal living room as well as our bedroom) and the Japanese futons we slept on were comfortable.
++ The rooms are spacious (both the communal living room as well as our bedroom) and the Japanese futons we slept on were comfortable.

 What I didn’t like